SYMPHONY NO. 2 in D MAJOR, OP. 73

 5:59 [m.
 65]--Re-transition.

 has arrived, but this apparent statement of the main theme

 breaks off to settle to the actual arrival point.
-It is still a
+It is

-heard in flute, oboe, and horn, the rising
+The theme is heard in flute, oboe, and horn, the rising

-figures held over beats in the
+figures held over beats in the violins.
+These rising

-bar, leading smoothly into the actual recapitulation.
+smoothly into the actual recapitulation.
 The entire

 passage from m.
 65 is heard over a soft timpani roll.